rai-project/mlmodelscope/docs/deeplearning.md

   manifest_author: abduld
 ```

-### Meta Information
+#### Meta Information

-A model manifest contains some metainformation to identify the model such as: name, description, model version, references, and licence.
+A model manifest contains some meta-information to identify the model such as: name, description, model version, references, and licence.
 Extra meta-information can be specified as a key-value map withing the `attributes` fields.

-### Framework
+#### Framework

 Each neural network model is associated with a framework.
 The combination of framework name and [semantic version](http://www.semver.org) form a constraint which is solved by the CarML framework (more information is found in the [Resolving Framework](deeplearning.md#resolving-framework) section).